zhong3401/article_analyser/README.md

 ## Usage

+CSV file contains features of new articles including a column named body that is the raw text of the article body.

 ```python
 # api_key is the openai api key
 # path_csv is the csv file contains articles want to be analysed, and must contain a column named body which is the